 |February||1943||Battle of Stalingrad||Field Marshal Paulus surrenders Sixth Army to USSR||Allies|

 |May||1943||Battle of the Atlantic||British turn the tide against Nazi Germany’s U-Boats||Allies|

 |August||1945||Hiroshima & Nagasaki||USA drops atomic bombs||Allies|

-Viewed from the perspective of the year 2020, there is remarkable symmetry in this picture.
+Viewed from the perspective of the year 2022, there is remarkable symmetry in this picture.
 During the war’s first four years, the Axis nations held the initiative.
 In the following four years, the initiative moved to the Allies.
 Focusing on one battle, or one theater of the war, can obscure that reality.
 Some might quibble about the choices I’ve made.
-Perhaps some other battle might qualify as one of the most significant events of World War II.
+Perhaps some other battle might qualify as one of the most significant events of World War II, or one that I’ve picked might seem of less than strategic importance.
 But the Big Picture is clear.

 Revisionist views of the war’s turning points

 Admittedly, the chart above reflects the consensus view of historians today.
 However, there are revisionist views about many aspects of these events.